Sombressoul/dyna/docs/Drafts/Holographic Projection Memory (HPM)/HPM - Chapter Q - Elimination of mathematical ambiguities (Q&A).md

 ### 10.1 Current Definition

-In Appendix D.2, the longitudinal attenuation function is defined as:
+In Chapter D.2, the longitudinal attenuation function is defined as:

 $$
 A(t) = \exp\left( -\frac{t}{\tau} \right), \quad t \ge 0